kenrick90/GrabReceiptsFromOutlook/README.md

    b.
 Value of Receipt

 PreRequisite:
-1.Grab receipts under "Business" category are sent to your outlook 2.Python 3
+1. Grab receipts under "Business" category are sent to your outlook
+2. Python 3
-3.Run "pip install comtypes.client" in order for the script to work 4.pip "pip install PyPDF2" in order for the script to work
+3. Run "pip install comtypes.client" in order for the script to work
+4. pip "pip install PyPDF2" in order for the script to work